statikfintechllc/dragon-boot/docs/README.md

 sudo curl -fsSL https://raw.githubusercontent.com/statikfintechllc/dragon-boot/master/scripts/install.script | bash
 ```

+**What happens:**
+1. 📦 Downloads and installs all theme files
+2. ⚙️ Configures GRUB bootloader settings
+3. 🎨 Sets dragon as your default Plymouth theme
+4. 🔄 Updates initramfs and GRUB configuration
+5. 🚀 **Prompts you to reboot** - choose Y to reboot now, or N to reboot later

 > [!IMPORTANT]
 >
-> Requires sudo access.
+> - Requires sudo access
-> Safe to run on any Linux distro with GRUB and Plymouth.
+> - Safe to run on any Linux distro with GRUB and Plymouth
+> - **You MUST reboot after installation to see the boot animation**

+> [!TIP]
+>
+> **Testing without reboot:** Run `sudo ~/dragon-boot/scripts/test-theme.sh` for a preview

 ---